hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 }

 ```
-This query will fail because the user is not signed in while making the request
+This query will fail because the user is not signed in while making the request.

 <img width="1409" alt="Error message on query" src="https://user-images.githubusercontent.com/32492961/187095070-8063b3b6-d87a-47fb-8abf-88b1054024ac.png">

-Make curl command with your email and password in the terminal to sign in and recieve the access token.
+Make a curl command with your email and password in the terminal to sign in and recieve the access token.

 ```
 curl https://{subdomain}.auth.{region}.nhost.run/v1/signin/email-password \